-How do you determine a target car price?
+So how do you determine a target car price?

 There are a few schools of thought on what to consider a “good deal”.
-Some will tell you to spend hours researching rebates and incentives and try to understand the car manufacturers’ tricky shell games.
+Some will tell you to spend hours researching rebates and incentives and try to understand the car manufacturers’ tricky pricing terms and games.
 Others will tell you to take the cost of the car to the dealer (dealer invoice price) and add a small margin between 2-4%.
 While that’s a reasonable starting point, it’s not specific enough because some makes and models can be discounted more than others.
 And some salesmen may be inflexible on price, while others may be willing to sell a car below invoice.

 So why keep your target car price a secret?

 Because as soon as you throw out a number to a salesman, you’ve set a price floor for yourself and they will not negotiate below that number.
 This can end up costing you hundreds of dollars.
-Instead, follow my car buying tips and make car dealers compete with each other instead of competing with you.
+Instead, follow my new car buying guide and make car dealers compete with each other instead of competing with you.
 They will keep lowering their prices to beat their competitors and could very well drop below your target price.
 So don’t prevent yourself from getting the best possible car price and keep this number to yourself!